 This famous market has been going on for over 14 years and is a favorite weekend stop for locals.
 There are also weekday events throughout the year, including live music.
 During the holidays, you’ll find handmade gifts and delicacies you can’t get anywhere else.
 And remember, when you shop here, you’re supporting local business owners.

 If you stop by, you’ll find locally-owned organic farms selling their fruit and vegetables along with vendors offering deliciously prepared food, fantastic coffee, and great baked goods.
-Here’s the Memphis Farmers Market Map.
+Check out more information about the Farmer’s Market here: https://www.memphisfarmersmarket.org/

 Visit Downtown Memphis Anytime